Pascati/EldoriaNotes/content/Chronicles of Eldoria/Sessions/Session 15.md

     - Medicine (13): it looks like he’s been magically poisoned
     - Vallen tries to say he’s fine, Camille is like “fuck no” and starts dragging him in
 - Cal is like “check out this sick sword that I just got you” and it heals Vallen??
-    - Camille tries to heal Vallen with ==Cure Wounds== it works -- he gets 14 points of healing
+    - Camille tries to heal Vallen with <span style="color:rgb(197, 124, 22)">Cure Wounds</span> it works -- he gets 14 points of healing
     - Vallen re-introduces himself as “Vallen the Immortal”
 - Cordelia questions Cal again
     - He doesn’t remember ANYTHING, but _she_ talked to him